 Readers can view historical weekend box office from 1982 to the Present and have access to the weekend index, broken down by year.
-Premier Pass members also have access to an index by week number, showing a given week's box office history from 1982-Present.
-In addition, Premier Pass members can create up to three customized weekend box office chart views.
+Readers also have access to an index by week number, showing a given week's box office history from 1982-Present.

 WEEKLY BOX OFFICE

 Weekly box office charts show gross receipts for a given week, which is defined as Friday through Thursday.
 This information is reported on Friday afternoons for the previous week's box office, though additional titles are added to a given week's chart at later dates to account for grosses reported late.

 Readers have full access to historical weekly data back to 1982 as well as an index, similar to the weekend box office index.

 MONTHLY, QUARTERLY and SEASONAL BOX OFFICE

 These sections allow readers to view box office receipts for the above time periods by Release Date and by Calendar Grosses.
 Monthly box office is a breakdown by month, of January through December; Quarterly box office is a breakdown by quarter (i.e., January through March is Q1, etc...); Seasonal box office is a breakdown by season.
 There are five box office seasons: Winter (the first day after New Year's week or weekend through the Thursday before the first Friday in March), Spring (the first Friday in March through the Thursday before the first Friday in May), Summer (the first friday in May through Labor Day Weekend), Fall (the day after Labor Day Weekend through the Thursday before the first Friday in November) and Holiday (the first Friday in November through New Year's week or weekend).